There’s a reason more athletes are opting to train in a weighted vest.

 Knees-Up Drill with Weighted Vest

-Tighten the straps on your fitness vest so that it doesn’t bounce around.
+Tighten the straps on your fitness vest, so it doesn’t bounce around.

 1 full minute.